h2non/toxy/README.md

 ### Why toxy?

-There're some other solutions similar to `toxy` in the market, but most of them doesn't provide a proper programmatic control and are not easy to hack, configure and/or extend.
+There're some other similar solutions to `toxy` in the market, but most of them don't provide a proper programmatic control and are not easy to hack, configure and/or extend.

-`toxy` provides a powerful hacking-driven solution with a low-level interface and programmatic control with an elegant API and the power, simplicity and fun of node.js.
+`toxy` provides a powerful hacking-driven solution with a proper low-level interface and programmatic control with an elegant API and the power, simplicity and fun of node.js.

 ### Concepts

-`toxy` introduces two main core directives you worth to know before use it:
+`toxy` introduces two main core directives worth knowing before using it:

-**Poisons** are a specific logic encapsulated as a simple middleware to empoison an incoming or outgoing HTTP flow (e.g: injecting a latency in the server response).
-HTTP flow can be empoison by one or multiple poisons.
+**Poisons** are a specific logic encapsulated as middleware to poison an incoming or outgoing HTTP flow (e.g: injecting a latency in the server response).
+HTTP flow can be poisoned by one or multiple poisons.

-**Rules** are a kind of validation filters which can be applied into the whole HTTP flow or into a concrete poison, in order to determine if one or multiple poisons should be enabled or not to empoison the HTTP traffic (e.g: a probabilistic calculus).
+**Rules** are a kind of validation filters that can be applied to the whole HTTP flow or to a concrete poison, in order to determine if one or multiple poisons should be enabled or not to poison the HTTP traffic (e.g: a probabilistic calculus).

 ### How it works